-AL

-1) Name of Organisation

-2) Charity number (If applicable)

-3) Contact name

-4) Contact address

-5) Daytime telephone number

-6) E-mail address

-7) Please state the aims and objectives of your organisation.

-8) Please give a brief description and history of your organisation.

-9) How does the work of your organisation benefit the residents of Ribble Valley?

-10) Size of organisation

-11) Justification for application

-12) Please tell us how you think the proposed investment or project will positively impact the rural economy in Ribble Valley and/or contribute to Net Zero.
-We are looking for information on reductions in carbon footprint, energy efficiency savings, visitor

-numbers etc. (please note the attached spreadsheets to indicate which outcomes and outputs you expect your scheme to deliver)

-EQUE STED GRANT

-13) Purpose for which the grant is requested

-14) Is this a new application or have you been supported you previously?

-15) If previously supported please give details.

-16) Please describe who will benefit from this grant

-17) How many people will the grant benefit?

-18) Please give an indication of the number of Ribble Valley residents that will specifically be supported.
+Name of Organisation Charity number (If applicable) Contact name Contact address Daytime telephone number E-mail address Please state the aims and objectives of your Contact name Contact address Daytime telephone number E-mail address Please state the aims and objectives of your Contact address Daytime telephone number E-mail address Please state the aims and objectives of your Daytime telephone number E-mail address Please state the aims and objectives of your E-mail address Please state the aims and objectives of your Please state the aims and objectives of your organisation.
+Please give a brief description and history of your organisation.
+How does the work of your organisation benefit the residents of Ribble Valley?
+Size of organisation Justification for application Please tell us how you think the proposed investment or project will positively impact the rural economy in Ribble Valley and/or contribute to Net Zero.
+We are looking for information on reductions in carbon footprint, energy efficiency savings, visitor numbers etc. (please note the attached spreadsheets to indicate which outcomes and outputs you expect your scheme to deliver) STED GRANT Purpose for which the grant is requested Is this a new application or have you been supported you previously?
+If previously supported please give details.
+Please describe who will benefit from this grant How many people will the grant benefit?
+Please give an indication of the number of Ribble Valley residents that will specifically be supported.
+A state of the second s

 19) Please specify the estimated level of grant you need - please note precise figures with appropriate quotations or invoices will be required at the time of application.
-20) Total investment required: What is the total cost of your project?
+20) Total investment required: What is the total cost of - / your project?
 Please give details of any additional match funding required to complete the project.
 Match funding is your own capital or funds from another source available to deliver the total investment required.
 Proof that any additional funding is secured will be necessary at application stage.
 Match funding is not a requirement of REPF but schemes that have secured match funding will be scored favourably.
-21) Please briefly give details of precisely how any / capital grant award will be invested.
+21) Please briefly give details of precisely how any , capital grant award will be invested.
 Please note the grant can only be used for capital expenditure and revenue items such as salaries or stock are excluded.
-22) 2.REPF is subject to State subsidy regulation. / Please tell us if your organisation has received any other grant funding or subsidy, including COVID-19 Grants in the last 5 years.
+22) 2.REPF is subject to State subsidy regulation. ~~) Please tell us if your organisation has received any other grant funding or subsidy, including COVID-19 Grants in the last 5 years.
 Please supply details of any other applications for grant aid that have been made to any other organisations or other Ribble Valley Borough Council grant schemes.
-Soundi grant sonomes.
-23) Name of auditors 24) Address of auditors , 25) Please give us any information you feel is important , SUPPO RTING INFORMATION 26) Do you have a copy of your latest audited accounts?
-YES/ NO - 27) Please provide a reason for not uploading your latest audited accounts?
-28) Do you have your organisations most recent bank YES/ NO , statement?
-29) Please provide a reason for not uploading your most recent bank statement 30) Do you have a 3 year financial plan? · · · 31) Please provide a reason for not uploading a 3yr plan YES/ NO 32) Do you have a valid constitution or memorandum? ' • 33) Please provide a reason for not uploading a / constitution or memorandum?
-LI ı
+23) Name of auditors 24) Address of auditors 25) Please give us any information you feel is important RTING INFORMATION 26) Do you have a copy of your latest audited accounts?
+YES/ NO 27) Please provide a reason for not uploading your latest audited accounts?
+28) Do you have your organisations most recent bank YES/ NO statement?
+29) Please provide a reason for not uploading your most - / recent bank statement 30) Do you have a 3 year financial plan? .31) Please provide a reason for not uploading a 3yr plan YES/ NO .
+The set of the a readen for not aploading a byr plan 32) Do you have a valid constitution or memorandum?
+32) Do you have a valid constitution of memorandum?
+20 Diagon provide a reason for ret unlessling 33) Please provide a reason for not uploading a constitution or memorandum?